-North Devon is packed full of quality surf breaks that light up as soon as a solid swell arrives from the Atlantic.
+North Devon is packed with quality surf breaks that light up when a solid swell arrives from the Atlantic.
 With easy access for inland surfers in cities like Bristol, it’s no wonder that surfers flock here to catch some waves.

 Heading down for a surf trip?
 Don’t miss out on our definitive guide to surfing around Devon with all the best spots from each coast.

-The coastline here boasts a wide variety of waves from beach breaks, to reefs, to epic point breaks that only work on the rarest of swells.
+The coastline here boasts beach breaks, reefs, and epic point breaks that only work on the rarest of swells.

-We’ve created the ultimate guide to surfing North Devon packed full of all the best surf spots this area has to offer.
+We’ve created the ultimate guide to surfing all over North Devon, packed full of all the best surf spots this area has on offer.

-Whether you’re new to surfing North Devon or an experienced shredder we’ve got you covered with all the best surf breaks from well-known classics to a few tucked-away spots that you might not have heard of before.
+Whether you’re new to surfing North Devon or an experienced shredder, we’ve covered you with all the best surf breaks, from well-known classics to a few tucked-away spots you might not have heard of.

 The centre of high-performance surfing in Devon, Croyde Bay is a punchy, powerful beach break well known for its quality waves.

-Due to its popularity, Croyde gets busy as soon as summer hits and there’s not a lot of room to spread out so you might want to head further down our list if you want to dodge other surfers and find a less crowded lineup.
+Due to its popularity, Croyde gets busy as soon as summer hits, and there’s not a lot of room to spread out, so you might want to head further down our list if you want to dodge other surfers and find a less crowded lineup while surfing North Devon.

-Offering miles of golden sand and plenty of room to spread out Saunton is a great option if you’re just learning to surf or want to catch some waves on your mini mal longboard or stand-up paddleboard.
+Offering miles of golden sand and plenty of room to spread out, Saunton is a great option if you’re learning to surf in North Devon or want to catch some waves on your mini mal, longboard or stand-up paddleboard.

-The large cliffs and headland at the north of the beach can offer some protection from light northerly winds and on good ground swells a long peeling right-hander breaks close to the rocks before peeling all the way into the beach.
+On good ground swells, a long, peeling right-hander breaks close to the rocks before peeling all the way into the beach.

-Cruise over to our guide on surfing at Saunton Sands for more helpful tips on when to go and what the waves are like at different stages of the tide.
+Cruise over to our guide on surfing at Saunton Sands for more helpful tips on when to go and what the waves are like at different tide stages.

-The wave quality here is very changeable based on the banks and the conditions.
-Typically Putsborough can handle some good size waves up to 6-8 ft and the cliffs on the left of the bay can provide a helpful channel when you paddle out.
+The wave quality here is changeable based on the banks and the conditions.
+Typically Putsborough can handle some good size waves up to 6-8 ft, and the cliffs on the left of the bay can provide a helpful channel when you paddle out.

 Find out more about surfing at Putsborough in our helpful spot guide.

-For experienced surfers looking for a bit more of a challenge, there are some quality reef breaks in the area for those willing to look.
+For experienced surfers looking for a bit more challenge, there are some quality reef breaks in the area for those willing to look.

-Surfable at all stages of the tide and offshore in southerly winds you’re best chance of good waves here will be through the late autumn and winter.
+Surfable at all stages of the tide and offshore in southerly winds, your best chance of good waves here will be through the late autumn and winter.

 Don’t miss our guide to surfing at Lynmouth for a breakdown of all the different peaks at different tides and what to look out for in the lineup.